- Departments & Services

 - Power Content Label and Energy Mix

 Power Content Label and Energy Mix

-2020 Power Content Label
+Power Content Label

 Floating Solar Project

 These climate policies help ensure clean power for all ratepayers.
-Given the need for shade and new renewable energy, the floating solar project provides an important co-benefit to City operations, recycled-water customers, and the community.
+Given the need for shade and new renewable energy, the floating solar project provides an important co-benefit to City operations, recycled water customers, and the community.

 Healdsburg’s Wastewater Treatment Facility is a state-of-the-art tertiary treatment system processing raw sewage into clean and disinfected recycled water.
 This water is stored in large thermoplastic-lined ponds and conveyed through pipelines for agricultural users, thus reducing demand for precious groundwater.
-Algae blooms on the containment ponds on hot summer days so the ponds require shade to reduce algae growth and ensure the highest quality recycled water.
+Algae blooms on the containment ponds on hot summer days; therefore, the ponds require shade to reduce algae growth and ensure the highest quality recycled water.
 Healdsburg staff conceived the project with the support of the Northern California Power Agency.

 The contract was awarded to Dissigno in June 2020 and construction began in October 2020.
 Through collaboration with Dissigno, White Pine, and Collins Electric, the City moved this project from contract award to interconnection in the same year.
 The project was contracted as a Power Purchase Agreement (“PPA”).
 The solar developer paid for the entire project and owns the array.
 The City simply pays a fair market price for the electricity delivered to our system.
 One important benefit of a PPA is that it allows the solar developer to apply for federal tax incentives that governmental entities are not eligible for, and in turn, cuts Healdsburg’s cost for energy.